Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Best For: Patch bays and monitor connections in smaller studios

-Killer Feature: Available in over 15 color sets to easily label inputs and outputs
+Killer Feature: Over 15 color sets available to label inputs and outputs with ease

 Buying Options